-If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity, total capitalization, and shares outstanding as of would be \$, \$, \$, and , respectively.
+If the underwriters' option to purchase additional shares of our common stock from us were exercised in full, pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity, total capitalization, and shares outstanding as of October 31, 2021 would be \$1,442 million, \$1,644 million, \$1,397 million, \$1,397 million, and 181,182,670 shares, respectively.

-The number of shares of our Class A common stock and Class B common stock to be outstanding after this offering is based on shares of our common stock outstanding as of October 31, 2021, after giving effect to the Capital Stock Conversion, the Class B Reclassification, and the RSU Settlement, as if they had occurred on October 31, 2021, and excludes the following:
+The number of shares of our Class A common stock and Class B common stock to be outstanding after this offering is based on 163,587,670 shares of our common stock outstanding as of October 31, 2021, after giving effect to the Capital Stock Conversion, the Class B Reclassification, and the RSU Settlement, as if they had occurred on October 31, 2021, and excludes the following:

-- 13,829,066 shares of our Class B common stock issuable upon the exercise of options to purchase shares of common stock outstanding as of October 31, 2021 under our 2014 Stock Plan, at a weighted-average exercise price of \$1.85 per share; - 9,329,284 RSUs covering shares of our Class B common stock that are issuable upon satisfaction of service-based and liquidity-based vesting conditions outstanding as of October 31, 2021, for which the service-based condition was not yet satisfied as of October 31, 2021, pursuant to our 2014 Plan (we expect that vesting of certain of these RSUs through , 2021 will result in the net issuance of shares of our Class B common stock in connection with this offering, after withholding shares of Class B common stock to satisfy associated estimated income tax obligations (based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and an assumed % tax withholding rate)); - 977,680 shares of the IPO RSU Shares issuable in connection with the vesting of RSUs that were granted in connection with this offering under our 2021 Plan and will become effective as of the date on which our Form S-8 registration statement covering shares issuable under our 2021 Plan becomes effective, and provided that the recipient is a service provider of ours as of such date (see the section titled "Executive Compensation" for additional information regarding certain of these grants); - 18,330,000 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which includes the IPO RSU Shares, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under this plan; and - 1,900,000 shares of our Class A common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under our ESPP.
+- 13,829,066 shares of our Class B common stock issuable upon the exercise of options to purchase shares of common stock outstanding as of October 31, 2021 under our 2014 Stock Plan, at a weighted-average exercise price of \$1.85 per share; - 9,329,284 RSUs covering shares of our Class B common stock that are issuable upon satisfaction of service-based and liquidity-based vesting conditions outstanding as of October 31, 2021, for which the service-based condition was not yet satisfied as of October 31, 2021, pursuant to our 2014 Plan (we expect that vesting of certain of these RSUs through December 8, 2021 will result in the net issuance of 2,345,380 shares of our Class B common stock in the RSU Settlement in connection with this offering, after withholding 1,241,644 shares of Class B common stock to satisfy associated estimated income tax obligations (based on the initial public offering price of \$80.00 per share and a 35% tax withholding rate)); - 977,680 shares of the IPO RSU Shares issuable in connection with the vesting of RSUs that were granted in connection with this offering under our 2021 Plan and will become effective as of the date on which our Form S-8 registration statement covering shares issuable under our 2021 Plan becomes effective, and provided that the recipient is a service provider of ours as of such date (see the section titled "Executive Compensation" for additional information regarding certain of these grants); - 18,330,000 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which includes the IPO RSU Shares, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under this plan; and - 1,900,000 shares of our Class A common stock reserved for future issuance under our ESPP, as well as any automatic increases in the number of shares of our Class A common stock reserved for future issuance under our ESPP.